 Goodwill represents the excess of consideration transferred over the estimated fair value of assets acquired and liabilities assumed in a business combination.
 The Company conducts a goodwill impairment analysis at least annually and more frequently if changes in facts and circumstances indicate that the fair value of the Company's reporting units may be less than carrying amount.
 In performing each annual impairment assessment and any interim impairment assessment, the Company determines if it should qualitatively assess whether it is more likely than not that the fair value of goodwill is less than its carrying amount (the qualitative impairment test).
-If the Company concludes it is more likely than not that the fair value of the reporting unit is less than its carrying amount, or elect not to use the qualitative impairment test is performed The Company annual or interim quantitative impairment testing is performed by comparing the estimated fair value of the reporting unit to its carrying value.
-An impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value, not to exceed the carrying value of goodwill.
+If it is more likely than not that the fair value of goodwill is less than its carrying amount (the qualitative impairment test, the Company the performs a quantitative impairment test.
+The Company's annual or interim quantitative impairment testing is performed by comparing the estimated fair value of the reporting unit to its carrying value.
+An impairment carrying amount exceeds the reporting unit's fair value, not to exceed the carrying value of goodwill.